What You Want to Know

 What dual degrees are offered?

-As part of the University of New Hampshire, UNH Law is able to offer two dual degree programs.
-If you are interested in earning a Master of Business Administration (MBA) or Master of Social Work (MSW) along with your Juris Doctor (J.D.) degree, you may by completing coursework at both UNH Law in Concord and the main UNH campus in Durham.
+As part of the University of New Hampshire, UNH Law is able to offer three dual degree programs.
+If you are interested in earning a Master of Business Administration (MBA), Master of Social Work (MSW), or Master in Public Policy (MPP) along with your Juris Doctor (J.D.) degree, you may by completing coursework at both UNH Law in Concord and the main UNH campus in Durham.

-To be in the dual degree programs, you must apply for the J.D. degree through UNH Law as well as the MBA or MSW degree at UNH.
+To be in the dual degree programs, you must apply for the J.D. degree through UNH Law as well as the MBA, MSW, or MPP degree at UNH.
 Visit our dual degrees page for more information.

 When should I apply for financial aid?